LudovicPatey/zooviewer/README.md

 Here, we suppose that the edges have an *implication* property, specifying whether the source implies the destination, and equal to null if it is unknown.

 > **Important:** An edge kind should be a transitive relation.
 In other words, the transitive closure of the arrows should be precomputed by the JSON file.

+The *node* key may contain an *Edge kind node* (see below).
+This information is useful only if there are multiple edge kinds.
+This enables the viewer to display, once fixed a pair of standard node, a graph of edge kind relations.
+This way, the user will be able to compare the edge kinds for which the given pair has an implication, or not.

+### Edge kind node

+An edge kind node is of the form

+	{
+		"label" : "a label which may contain some Tex", "key" : "a short unique string",
+		"edges" : [ ... ]
+	}

+The *label* key is the string which will be displayed in the graph of edge kinds, when comparing two fixed standard nodes over various edge kinds.
+It may contain some TeX.

+The *key* key is a short string which is unique among the edge kinds.
+This is used for the edges relation.

+The *edges* key contains a list of other edge kind keys.
+There is an arrow from an edge kind to another edge kind if having an implication of the first kind implies having an implication of the second kind.
+The relation between edge kinds in not transitive.

 ## Credits